 Falafel

 My favorite juice in the world!
-You can find freshly pressed pomegranate juice almost everywhere in Turkey.
-It’s tasty, very healthy and full of antioxidants!
+You’ll find freshly pressed pomegranate juice on almost every corner.
+It’s tart, refreshing, and packed with antioxidants.

 Community Kitchen Kumbaracı Yokuşu 57/ A